caprover/caprover-website/docs/app-scaling-and-cluster.md

 <br/>

-Captain offers you multiple ways to scale up your app, running it on multiple processes to take advantage of all the resources on your server.
+CapRover offers you multiple ways to scale up your app, running it on multiple processes to take advantage of all the resources on your server.

 ## Run Multiple Instances of App: